corneliusdavid/ccLib/README.md

 			FileDelete(TPath.Combine(LogFolder, FileInfo.Name), True);
 		end);

+The second unit, **uXmlDates**, makes it easy to work with dates found in XML files.
+The common format is: yyyy-mm-dd"T"hh:mm:ss, but the method, ConvertToDelphiDateFromXml, can take a string without the time part.

-The second unit, uTestUtils, provides some functions used in a few projects where I need to generate test data such as dates, times, numbers, payment types, etc.  They're just handy to have around.
+The third unit, **uTestUtils**, provides some functions used in a few projects where I need to generate test data such as dates, times, numbers, payment types, etc.  They're just handy to have around.

 ## Component: LayoutSaver